Patrice Lumumba: Leader of the MNC

-After his release, Lumumba helped found the Mouvement National Congolais (MNC) party on 5 October 1958, and quickly became the organisation's leader.
+After his release, Lumumba helped found the Mouvement National Congolais (MNC) party in 1958 and quickly became the organisation's leader.
 The MNC, unlike other Congolese parties developing at the time, did not draw on a particular ethnic base.
 It promoted a platform that included independence, gradual Africanisation of the government, state-led economic development, and neutrality in foreign affairs.
-Lumumba had a large popular following, due to his personal charisma, excellent oratory, and ideological sophistication.
-As a result, he had more political autonomy than contemporaries who were more dependent on Belgian connections.
+Lumumba had a large popular following and as a result, he had more political autonomy than contemporaries who were more dependent on Belgian connections.
 Lumumba was one of the delegates who represented the MNC at the All-African Peoples' Conference in Accra, Ghana, in December 1958.
-At this international conference, hosted by Ghanaian president, Kwame Nkrumah, Lumumba further solidified his pan-Africanist beliefs.
+At this international conference, hosted by Ghanaian president Kwame Nkrumah, Lumumba further solidified his pan-Africanist credentials.
 Nkrumah was personally impressed by Lumumba's intelligence and ability.

-In late October 1959, Lumumba, as leader of the MNC, was arrested for inciting an anti-colonial riot in Stanleyville; 30 people were killed.
+In 1959, the MNC split into the majority MNC-L, led by Lumumba, and the more radical and federalist MNC-K. In late October 1959, Lumumba, as leader of the MNC, was arrested for inciting an anti-colonial riot in Stanleyville during which 30 people were killed.
 He was sentenced to six months in prison.
 The trial's start date of 18 January 1960 was the first day of the Congolese Round Table Conference in Brussels, intended to make a plan for the future of the Congo.
 Despite Lumumba's imprisonment, the MNC won a convincing majority in the December local elections in the Congo.
 As a result of strong pressure from delegates upset by Lumumba's trial, he was released and allowed to attend the Brussels conference.